 No regulations govern placebo composition.
 The composition of placebos can influence trial outcomes and merits reporting.
 There is no requirement to disclose the contents of placebo used in clinical trials.
 Medical journals do not require this information either.

-The authors analysed 167 clinical studies, published in four of the most prestigious medical journals.
+The authors analyzed 167 clinical studies published in four of the most prestigious medical journals.
 Most of the clinical studies did not disclose the composition of the placebo.
 Only studies for 8% of pills and 26% of injections reported what was used as the placebo.
-For example, in the study on medication for anorexia associated with cancer, it was found that the medication positively affects the GIT.
+For example, in the study on medication for cancer-acquired anorexia, it was found that the medication positively affects the GIT.
 However, lactose was used as the placebo.
-Oncological patients who are undergoing chemo and radiation therapy usually have lactose intolerance, which resulted in the medication which did not contain lactose differing favorably from the “placebo”.
+Cancer patients who are undergoing chemo and radiation therapy usually acquire lactose intolerance, which resulted in the medication which did not contain lactose comparing favorably with the “placebo”.

-This led to discussion on the use of children in medical experiments.
-In 2008, the USA renounced the Declaration of Helsinki.
-(Instead, it uses Good Clinical Practice, which does not restrict pharmaceutical companies as much as the Declaration of Helsinki).
+In 2008, the USA discontinued adopting the Declaration of Helsinki (instead, it uses Good Clinical Practice, which does not restrict pharmaceutical companies as much as the Declaration of Helsinki).

-In another study on a vaccine for pneumococcus (PCV23), vaccines for hepatitis A and B were used.
+In another study on a vaccine for pneumococcus (PCV23), vaccines for hepatitis A and B were used as comparators.

 In a fourth study, the study vaccine was compared to aluminum hydroxide combined with thimerosal.